facebookarchive/connect-js/readme.md

 This repository contains the open source JavaScript SDK that allows you to utilize the above on your website.
-Except as otherwise noted, the Facebook Connect JavaScript SDK is is licensed under the Apache Licence, Version 2.0 (http://www.apache.org/licenses/LICENSE-2.0.html)
+Except as otherwise noted, the Facebook Connect JavaScript SDK is licensed under the Apache Licence, Version 2.0 (http://www.apache.org/licenses/LICENSE-2.0.html)